Tonwalter888/YTLitePlusEXTRA/README.md

 - YTABConfig (Configures A/B settings)
 - YouTimeStamp (Copy video URL from video overlay)
 - YouSlider (Customizes video slider and scrubber)
+- YouChooseQuality (Auto select the video quality from your scenario)
 - And Much more...

 ## FAQ